FlorianLudwig/code-owl/README.md

 State
 -----
 This is a proof of concept.
 There is a lot to improve.
-I made a quick demo so I can show it to others and get some discussions starting.
+This is a quick demo so I can show it to others and get some discussion started.
 You can install it via `pip install codeowl`.
+Code search is python only.
+Support for other languages is postponed.

 What?
 -----